Yes. Pop us an email at the email@example.com and lets set up a time. See our website and social media pages for pop-up stores.

 Yes, we deliver across South Africa using our reliable courier.
 Delivery fees are calculated at checkout.
 We don't add any charges here, we simply pass the delivery cost on to you.

 Yes.
 Select the "collection" option at checkout.
 When your order is ready to collect we will contact you with the details.

 Yes, you can purchase gift vouchers for any amount from the online shop.
 We will send an electronic gift voucher to you by email and to your gift recipient too if you wish.

 We love helping people to celebrate baby's arrival!
-We can help with gift vouchers or planning your wish list.
+We can help with gift vouchers, nappy braais, setting up a gift registry or planning your wish list.

 You are also welcome to get in touch if you would like some help/ideas planning your nappy collection, or come and see us on one of our open days - we will gladly show you the different options!

 Let us know - we are always keen to know what new products you would like to see on our shelves!

 There is a lot of terminology which can sound confusing but ultimately all cloth nappies are fairly similar.
 They all have an absorbent core and a waterproof outer like a disposable nappy, it's simply the style that varies.
 The "nappy" is the absorbent bit inside which absorbs the wee and contains the poo.
 The nappy can either be shaped or a flat square that needs to be folded.